Elijah Mitchell Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 - Mitchell did not record a rush attempt in last week's game versus the Titans.

-- Mitchell has zero carries for 0 yards (0.0 yards per game) during his last three games.
+- Mitchell has 0 rushing yards on zero attempts (0.0 yards per carry) during his last three games.

 Mitchell's San Francisco Teammates